 Alyn Cairns, Zoo Curator, 2016

-With the tale now told in many different ways, and a movie set for a worldwide release, it seems the story of Sheila the elephant and Denise the Elephant Angel will be told for many more generations to come.
+With the tale now told in many different ways, and a movie set for a worldwide release, it seems the story of Sheila the Elephant and Denise Austin the Elephant Angel will be told for many more generations to come.